State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Companies that fail to comply with Section 399-Z requirements can face fines.
 Each violation may result in fines of up to $11,000.

-Businesses not implementing the required data security measures (e.g., encryption, secure access, and regular assessments) may face civil penalties.
+Businesses that do not implement the required data security measures (e.g., encryption, secure access, and regular assessments) may face civil penalties.
 The New York Attorney General can impose fines of up to $5,000 per violation.

 Oregon